Philgck/gifting-genie-two/README.md

   - [Code Institute Sample README](https://github.com/Code-Institute-Solutions/SampleREADME)
   was used as a reference when writing the README.
   - [Code Institute](https://learn.codeinstitute.net/) The IDE was used for extra reference for HTML, CSS, Python and Django
-  - [W3 Schools](https://www.w3schools.com/) was used for reference on syntax

 **Media**
  - All images not generated from DALL.E AI were obatined from:
   - [Amiresponsive](https://ui.dev/amiresponsive) for the responsivity mockup on the README.
   - [Ignore X frame headers](https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe)
     was used to download a Chrome extension to allow the resposivity image to be taken.
+  - [CODE OPEN IO](https://codepen.io/RoyLee0702/pen/RwNgVya) was used to create the giftbox animation
+  - [BOOTSWATCH](https://bootswatch.com) was used for the css styling using the Quartz theme

 **Acknowledgements**
 - Code Institute Facilitator Dillon McCaffrey for his encouragement, patience, guidance and support.
 - Code Institute SME Coach John Rearden for coding advice
 - Code Institue Coding Coach Ruairidh MacArthur for GIT advice
--
--